ronsamgeorge/ronsamgeorge/README.md

 ### Hi there, I'm [Ronald George] 👋

 I'm an aspiring software engineer with [1] years of experience as a Cloud Engineer at AWS.
-I have expertise in [the MERN stack, Postgres, AWS SERVERLESS Services] and I'm always excited to learn new technologies.
+I have expertise in the MERN stack, Postgres, AWS SERVERLESS Services and I'm always excited to learn new technologies.

-I'm currently working on [The Cloud Resume Project] and looking for opportunities to collaborate on interesting projects.
-If you have any project ideas or would like to chat, feel free to reach out to me..
+I'm currently working on The Cloud Resume Project and looking for opportunities to collaborate on interesting projects.
+If you have any project ideas or would like to chat, feel free to reach out to me.

 Thanks for visiting my profile!